 To complete the list, there is also the fact that the enhanced speed and efficiency of customer support delivery mean you can retain more customers over a longer period of time.
 Mistakes can be avoided, and customers will be happier with their experience.

 As mentioned before, automating customer service is not without its disadvantages.
-For starters, there is always a lack of emotional connection that customers can sense when everything is automated.
+There is always a lack of emotional connection that customers can sense when everything is automated, for starters.
 Even with an advanced chatbot and AI in place, the support experience will still feel detached.

-Lastly, asking customers to do things themselves using an automated support system is not the approach you want to utilize in a market this competitive.
+Lastly, asking customers to do things themselves using an automated support system is not the approach you want to utilize in a competitive market.
 Businesses are trying to find new ways to connect with customers, and that often means offering a personalized customer experience at every turn.

 So, should you automate?

 Automation brings a lot of benefits, but it has its disadvantages too.
 The best way to automate customer service right now is by combining the tools and solutions available today with experienced and trained human support officers.
-This way, you get the best of both worlds.
+According to Aceyus call center analytics software, this way, you get the best of both worlds.

-You get the efficiency and reliability of automation, all while maintaining the human touch and a personalized experience for customers to enjoy.
+You get the efficiency and reliability of automation while maintaining the human touch and a personalized experience for customers to enjoy.
 Find the right balance between these two elements and start delivering exceptional customer service every time.
+It is also best that you have a comprehensive knowledge of how chatbot works and how they can be applied in a business.